smck83/qrcode-api/mimecast-qr-phishing-sim.md

 ````

 # Google Charts
 Google Charts provides a publicly available GET endpoint that can receive a string and return a QR code (like qrcode-api).
 This could also be used, however unlike [qrcode-api](https://github.com/smck83/qrcode-api/) this API does not shorten URL's.
-The string length of `[rawlink]` is ~440 characters which will result in a very large QR code if not first shortened.
+The string length of `[rawlink]` is ~440 characters which will result in a very large QR code if not first shortened, but will still work.

 ## QR Code Only